Search

 Is a grant free money?

 No, a grant should never be viewed as free money.
-You can apply for a grant for free, but in order to be awarded a grant, your organisation will need to invest significant time and resources (which are often equivalent to a monetary investment) into your grant application and project.
+You can apply for a grant for free, but in order to be awarded a grant, your organisation will need to invest significant time, resources, and money into your grant application and project.

 Unlike a loan, income from a grant is not repayable.
 But income from grants is taxable, so you need to account for that when you submit a grant application.